Back to Blogs

 Vendor resilience is critical for maintaining business continuity during unexpected events.
 Here are five key steps to enhance disaster recovery planning with vendors:

-- Develop Joint Recovery Plans: Collaborative planning cements shared understanding and accountability when disasters strike.
+3. Develop Joint Recovery Plans: Collaborative planning cements shared understanding and accountability when disasters strike.
 Host workshops with your critical vendors to co-author a unified recovery playbook.
 Clearly delineate responsibilities: who will trigger failover procedures, who will communicate status updates, and who will orchestrate resource allocations.
 Use RACI charts (Responsible, Accountable, Consulted, Informed) to assign ownership of each step.
-Integrate your internal incident management protocols with vendor processes, ensuring that both teams follow synchronized sequences during activation.
+Integrate your internal incident management protocols with vendor processes to ensure both teams follow the same sequence during activation.

-- Maintain Open Communication Channels: Clear, reliable communication underpins every step of disaster recovery.
+5. Maintain Open Communication Channels: Clear, reliable communication underpins every step of disaster recovery.
 Establish primary and secondary lines for real-time updates with each vendor.
 Primary channels might be secure portals or dedicated phone hotlines; backups include encrypted messaging apps or satellite links in the event of network failures.
-Document escalation matrices listing contacts by role—operations lead, IT director, executive sponsor—and include after-hours availability.
+Document escalation matrices listing contacts by role and including after-hours availability.
 Implement automated alert systems that trigger notifications when incidents breach severity thresholds, ensuring no lapse in awareness.
 After an incident is resolved, conduct a joint debrief to review communication efficacy, update contact lists, and refine notification templates.

 By following these steps, you build a robust network capable of sustaining business operations in the face of adversity.